-This course aims at introducing the subject of people living with HIV and AIDS, care and support.
-It creates awareness of the needs of persons living with HIV and AIDS, the consequences of HIV infection and helps students develop sensitivity to their situation.
+This course aims at introducing students to challenges people living with HIV and AIDS encounter, as well as the care and support available to them.
+The course creates awareness of the needs of persons living with HIV and AIDS, the consequences of HIV infection and helps students develop sensitivity to their situation.
 Additionally, it enables students become aware of discrimination and stigmatisation faced by people living with HIV and AIDS.
 The course explores different ways of helping PLWHAs.